Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <Expandable alt_header="Why did previously visible data in dbt Explorer disappear?" >

-The dbt Explorer will delete any stale data after 3 months so you want to ensure that you are running jobs with the necessary commands more frequently than that.
+dbt Explorer automatically deletes stale metadata after 3 months if no jobs were run to refresh it.
+To avoid this, make sure you schedule jobs to run more frequently than 3 months with the necessary commands.

 </Expandable>